 Website Protection Tip 2: Use Web Application Firewalls

-Web application firewalls serve as a shield for your website, protecting it from malicious traffic and hackers.
-A web application firewall examines your website traffic and analyzes the source of the website traffic as well as the type of information requested by the source, allowing legitimate traffic and blocking malicious hackers and spam bots.
+Web Application Firewalls serve as the shield for your website protecting it from malicious traffic and hackers.
+A web application firewall examines your website traffic on a regular basis.

 Website Protection Tip 3: Set Strong Passwords

 Using a strong and complicated password that is hard to guess, for admin access, can serve as an extra layer of protection to your site.
 If you haven’t set a strong password, head to your CMS portal and change it right away.